 (see Grant Contract, clause 3.1)

-5. Can someone receive the scholarship for a second time?
+5. Can someone receive the grant for a second time?

-In case you pass the scholarship contest successfully, get the scholarship offer, accept it, come to Innopolis University, sign the contracts and start your studies - your scholarship is considered authorized.
-In this case you are not eligible for receiving the scholarship for a second time. (see Regulation, clause 5.2)
+In case you pass the grant contest successfully, get the grant offer, accept it, come to Innopolis University, sign the contracts and start your studies - your grant is considered authorized.
+In this case you are not eligible for receiving the grant for a second time.

-Meanwhile, in case you participate in the scholarship contest and for some reason don’t pass it or don’t accept the scholarship offer, you are absolutely eligible to apply for the scholarship for a second time next year.
+Meanwhile, in case you participate in the grant contest and for some reason don’t pass it or don’t accept the grant offer, you are absolutely eligible to apply for the grant for a second time next year.

 When it comes to signing the enrollment contracts, there are some supplementary documents as Request for admission and Consent on personal data processing to be reviewed and signed.
 They are usually prepared on a day of enrollment.